 Harvard has two IRB offices that oversee human research activities:

 - Committee on the Use of Human Subjects in Research (CUHS), Harvard University-Area (HUA), reviews projects from FAS, GSE, HKS, HBS, HLS, SEAS, GSD, HDS, and the Radcliffe Institute.

-- The Office of Human Research Administration, Longwood Medical Area, (OHRA LMA), handles projects that are reviewed by the HMS/HSDM IRB, the Committee on Human Studies, and the HSPH IRB.
+- The Office of Regulatory Affairs and Research Compliance: Longwood Medical Area, (ORARC), handles projects that are reviewed by the HMS/HSDM IRB, the Committee on Human Studies, and the HSPH IRB.

 Harvard’s IRBs are governed by the Statement of Policies and Procedures Governing the Use of Human Subjects in Research at Harvard University.